alphonse92/game-of-drones-compose/README.md

 ### Testing

 **IMPORTANT**

-Run the api with docker-compose-test-yaml file or you will dump your database!
+1. Run the api with docker-compose-test-yaml file or you will dump your database!
+2. You need pass the mongo db uri via env
+3. If you want to test the API more than one time, you need reboot the api container

 #### Api
 After install and run, stop the cluster.